blu3fishez/Linux-Bus-Checker/README.md

 1. if none of the inputs are given, turn the program's sleep mode on
 2. used ncurses library so that I can offer more simple Terminal UI
-3. Uses Multiple Processes
-- are consisted of System.exe and Execute.exe
+3. Uses Multiple Processes that are consisted of System.exe and Execute.exe
 4. Show the current time by socket programming